 Pseudoephedrine Sinus Side Effects

-Generic Name: acetaminophen / pseudoephedrine
+Generic name: acetaminophen / pseudoephedrine

-Applies to acetaminophen / pseudoephedrine: oral tablet
+Applies to acetaminophen / pseudoephedrine: oral tablet.

-These are not all of the side effects that may occur.
-If you have questions about side effects, call your doctor.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals